Global Financial Conditions Index

 What to Watch

-- Weekly Chicago Fed NFCI releases for real-time US financial condition tracking.
+- Weekly Chicago Fed NFCI releases for the most granular real-time US financial condition tracking, with particular attention to the credit and leverage sub-indices.

-- Divergence between the FCI and the Fed Funds Rate as a policy credibility signal.
+- Divergence between the FCI and the Fed Funds Rate: when they move in opposite directions for more than 4–6 weeks, a policy or market correction typically follows.

-- Cross-country FCI differentials — when US conditions tighten faster than Europe or EM, expect DXY strength and capital flow shifts.
+- Cross-country FCI differentials: when US conditions tighten materially faster than Europe or emerging markets, expect DXY strength, capital flow reversals, and pressure on dollar-denominated EM sovereign debt.

 Frequently Asked Questions

-▶What is the difference between the Fed Funds Rate and a Financial Conditions Index?
+▶What is the difference between the Chicago Fed NFCI and the Goldman Sachs Financial Conditions Index?

 Global Financial Conditions Index is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Global Financial Conditions Index is influencing current positions.